Table of Contents

 These safe investments tend to perform better than stocks during a bear market.
 Types of stocks that tend to weather bear markets well include consumer staples and healthcare companies.

 Another investing strategy is diversification.
-Rather than having all of one’s money in stocks, distribute your investments across asset classes, e.g. precious metals, bonds, crypto, real estate, or other types of investments.
+Rather than having all of one’s money in stocks, distribute your investments across asset classes, e.g., precious metals, bonds, real estate, or other types of investments.

 This way, if one type of asset goes down a lot, the others might not go down as much.
 Similarly, one asset may increase a lot in value, but it’s hard to predict which one, so diversifying increases the chances that one will be exposed to the upward trend, and you’ll see a gain.

-A very risky strategy that some investors take is short selling in anticipation of a bear market.
+Short selling is a very risky strategy that some investors take on in anticipation of a potential bear market.
 This involves borrowing shares and selling them, then hoping to buy them back at a lower price.
 It’s risky because there is no guarantee that the price of the shares will fall, and since the shares are borrowed, typically using a margin account, they may end up owing the broker money if their trade doesn’t work out as they hope.

 Overall, it’s best to create a long-term investing strategy rather than focusing on short-term trends and making reactive decisions to market changes.
 It can be scary to watch one’s portfolio go down, especially if it happens fast, but selling off assets because the market is crashing generally doesn’t turn out well for investors.